e-geist/ddtp/doc/presentation/presentation.md

 [^4]:_[Collins dictionary, accessed 2025-03-04, 20:40](https://www.collinsdictionary.com/de/worterbuch/englisch/algorithmic-trading)_

 - also used for trading crypto or commodities (e.g. electricity)
+- usually use orders and orderbooks for trading

 ## orderbook
 >... order book refers to an electronic list of buy and sell orders for a specific security or financial instrument organized by price level.[^3]